Staten Island Yankees

 - Ballpark: Ballpark at the College of Staten Island 1999-2000; Richmond County Bank Ballpark at St. George 2001-2020

-The Staten Island Yankees are the NY-Penn League affiliate of the New York Yankees.
+The Staten Island Yankees were the NY-Penn League affiliate of the New York Yankees.
 When there was the announcement of a Yankees minor league team coming to Staten Island, the local papers and fans immediately nicknamed them the Baby Bombers.
 The Yankees' previous NY-Penn League affiliate was located in Oneonta, NY.
 With the expiration of their Player Development Contract there after 1998, the Yankees used the opportunity to work out an agreement with the owners of the Watertown Indians.
-The Yankees purchased 49% of the team and moved them to Staten Island, where they were slated to play in a ballpark to be built on the site of a former rail yard.
-While awaiting the construction of the ballpark, the team worked out an arrangement with the College of Staten Island to use their ballpark until their stadium is completed.
+The Yankees purchased 49% of the team and moved them to Staten Island, NY, where they were slated to play in a ballpark to be built on the site of a former rail yard.
+While awaiting the construction of the ballpark, the team worked out an arrangement with the College of Staten Island to use their ballpark until their stadium was completed.

 In 1999, the Staten Island Yankees became the first professional baseball team to play in Staten Island since the New York Giants in 1889.
 The Giants and before them the New York Metropolitans (American Association, 1886-1887) played relatively close to the site of the current stadium.
 The 1999 Staten Island Yankees were managed by Joe Arnold who managed the Oneonta Yankees the year prior.
 Among the players on the roster were future major leaguers Andy Phillips, Brandon Claussen, Rosman Garcia and Alex Graman.